Why India’s recent report on a fall in out-of-pocket health expenditure may not be accurate

 The high out-of-pocket expense is due to a lack of governmental priority for strengthening health sectors since independence.
 Though there is a marginal increase in government health spending during the existing tenure of the government the actual expenditure is just half of the governmental health spending target mentioned in National Health Policy 2017.

 Hence to attain a real reduction in out-of-pocket expense the Union and state governments must primarily focus on adhering to health financing targets and strengthening risk pooling mechanisms to improve the health security of the citizens.
-The National Health System Resource Centre, the nodal agency under the Ministry of Health and Family Welfare entrusted with the production of National Health Authority in India need to reexamine their estimates, to sustain its credibility and usefulness in health planning at the national and sub-national level.
+The National Health System Resource Centre, the nodal agency under the Ministry of Health and Family Welfare entrusted with the production of National Health Accounts in India need to reexamine their estimates, to sustain its credibility and usefulness in health planning at the national and sub-national level.

-Continuing with this error in the National Health Authority estimates in the production of official statistics may lead to other issues that could be political.
+Continuing with this error in the National Health Accounts estimates in the production of official statistics may lead to other issues that could be political.

 The views expressed in this article are those of the authors and not the organisations to which they are affiliated.